jacktrinity/WeatherApp-API/README.md

 Output the weather temperature.
 Current, low, and high.
 Date and time is display when the weather forecast was last updated on myweathermap.org

+Fun project, teaching me about GUI framework as well as using API.

+Thank you for viewing.
+Enjoy =)